scipilot/logline/README.md

      {
-		family: 'X', 					// Unique log series family ID apiNoun:'tripLog',				// For API-loaded data, the REST noun to query stateField:'<fieldname>',		// Optional; Which log field flip-flops the start-end state (for state-ranged logs) dateField:'<fieldname>',		// Which log field contains the FSM date; or the start date if endDateField is included
+		family: 'X', 					// Unique log series family ID
+        order: X,                       // Base-order for this data-provider, the groups are sub-ordered by the logGroup array implicit order. apiNoun:'tripLog',				// For API-loaded data, the REST noun to query stateField:'<fieldname>',		// Optional; Which log field flip-flops the start-end state (for state-ranged logs) dateField:'<fieldname>',		// Which log field contains the FSM date; or the start date if endDateField is included